MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 - Employee Class Setup

-If you’re using Bank Reconciliation, be sure to use the cash account from the checkbook to ensure that your checkbook balances can be easily reconciled.
+If you're using Bank Reconciliation, be sure to use the cash account from the checkbook to ensure that your checkbook balances can be easily reconciled.